jinghao666/kdenlive/dev/ideas/3-Point-Editing.md

 |---|---|
 | TODO | ![image](uploads/57d1c7b9152fc849168c86ae74e2fff8/image.png) |

+When the clip is already in the timeline (mouse): When thinking of the overwrite mode as of covering the timeline are a with another clip, moving that other clip away would again reveal the clip below (the undo operation of overwrite).
+So ideally, in overwrite mode, moving a clip around would first restore the original section and then overwrite the target section.
+However it is questionable if that is feasible. :question:

 ### Extract Mode

 * Clips on other tracks are extracted as well to maintain sync amongst tracks.
 * Groups: As clip material is only removed, there are only items removed from groups.
 * Spacer Tool: Should probably be disabled in Extract Mode :question:

+When clip is already on the timeline: Behave the same way as insert mode as the modes are coupled :question: